carpentries/instructor-training-bonus-modules/episodes/02-online-workshops-module-2.md

 >
 > Solutions:
 > * Direct learners to curriculum in case they lose connection.
 Follow curriculum.
-> * Minimize window-switching and pause to allow learners to juggle screens e.g. when switching to a collaborative document.
+> * Minimize window-switching and pause to allow learners to juggle screens e.g. when switching to a collaborative document
+> * Prepare to use cloud instances if needed, and also provide next steps for after the workshop to learners who use them.
 > * Utilize ice-breakers and group activities to help learners feel more comfortable
 > * Consider whether and when to ask learners to turn on their video
 > * Where captioning is not an option, assigning a note-taker to directly transcribe